juliaaaloopez/irwa_search_engine_G_011/README.md

 - Precision-Recall curves visualizing system performance for the two validation queries.
 - Manual relevance judgments (ground truth) created for 5 custom test queries.
 - A final performance analysis and P-R curves based on the 5 custom queries.
+- Three traditional ranked lists for every query: TF-IDF ranking, BM25 ranking and custom ranking (BM25 + boosts)
+- Two semantic ranked lists for every query: Word2Vec ranking and Doc2Vec ranking
+- A combined comparison table showing all five ranking methods side-by-side.

 ----
 ## Reproducibility
 - All code can be run sequentially in the provided .ipynb files.